Best rates guaranteed

 The Great Coast

-La Grande Côté is one of those exceptional detours to take.
-Take a bike and walk a small part of the Vélodyssée, which passes through the Grande Côte.
-You will discover a multitude of breathtaking landscapes between marshes, the Atlantic, wild beaches of fine sand and dunes.
-Near the Grande Côte, do not miss the Cordouan Lighthouse, the King of Lighthouses.
+The Grande Côte is one of those exceptional detours to make.
+Take a bike and explore a small part of the Vélodyssée, which passes through the Grande Côte.

 The Wild Coast

-The Côte Sauvage is a part of the coast, mainly made up of the Arvert peninsula.
-Walk this stretch of coastline, between sea and land, and discover breathtaking landscapes and numerous monuments such as the Coubre lighthouse, the remains of the Atlantic Wall, but also the seaside resorts of Ronce-les-Bains and Palmyre.
+Stroll along this stretch of coastline, between sea and land, and discover breathtaking landscapes and many monuments such as the Coubre lighthouse, the remains of the Atlantic Wall, but also the seaside resorts of Ronce-les-Bains and Palmyre.

-The Oyster Country
+Oyster Country

-The Atlantic Coast is known for its oysters and oyster farming sites.
-During your stopover in our charming hotel in Royan, stop for an oyster tasting, to learn more about the oyster-farming history of the region or the profession of oyster farmer.
-We recommend that you make a passage through the Seudre estuary and stop at Marennes-Oléron and the Port de la Cayenne, but also at the Port de la Grève at La Tremblade.
+We recommend that you stop by the Seudre estuary and stop at Marennes-Oléron and the Port de la Cayenne, but also at the Port de la Strike in La Tremblade.